UPDATED JAN. 5, 2015

-This "Living, Succulent Tapestry Pillow" was created by Shirley Bovshow in less than five minutes!
+This "Living, Succulent Tapestry Pillow" was designed by Shirley Bovshow and created in less than five minutes!

 I'm making a living succulent tapestry pillow for my presentation at the Epcot International Flower and Garden Festival!